mihamieat/cts-cli/README.md

 # CTS Comand Line Interface App
-This Python command-line interface application provides a convenient way to interact with the API of the Strasbourg's CTS transport company.
+This Python command-line interface application provides a convenient way to interact with the API of Strasbourg's CTS transport company.
 It allows users to access various information related to public transportation services in Strasbourg, including real-time data on routes, schedules, stops, and more.

 ## Features
 - Get departure time
 ## Requirements ✅
 - Python 3.10.12
-- You are required to have the token and password provided by CTS opendata. see https://www.cts-strasbourg.eu/fr/portail-open-data/
+- You are required to have the token and password provided by CTS Opendata. see https://www.cts-strasbourg.eu/fr/portail-open-data/
 ## Installation ⚙️
 ```sh
 pip install git+https://github.com/mihamieat/cts-cli
 ```
 ## Set the environment variables 🔧
-Following variables are mandatory.
+The fFollowing variables are mandatory.
 They could be set in a .env file.
 | Variable  | Purpose  | Default value |
 |---|---|---|
 | API_URL  | URL of the API  | https://api.cts-strasbourg.eu |